taquynhnga2001/cz2001-graphBFS/README.md

 - `git clone https://github.com/taquynhnga2001/cz2001-lab2.git` and then `enter`
 - `git remote add orgin https://github.com/taquynhnga2001/cz2001-lab2.git`
 #### From later access to the project:
+- open cmd and change directory to the project folder `cz2001-lab2`
 - `git pull origin main` to update the latest changes of the project.
 After that, you can update the project.
 - `git add .` and then `git commit -m 'commit message what you updated'` after any changes to the project.
 - `git push origin main` to push all changes to the remote repository so other people can see and update your changes.